YuvalDahn/Chess-Project/README.md

 ## What is it:
 This is the implementation of the **backend**.

-The frontend graphisc can be found in _chessGraphics.exe_.
+The frontend graphics can be found in _chessGraphics.exe_.